-Melissa Rohal is a Doctoral Candidate in Coastal and Marine System Science working under Dr. Paul Montagna in Benthic Ecology.
-Her dissertation research explores the role and value of microscopic animals living on or in the sediment.
+Melissa Rohal is a recent PhD graduate from the Coastal and Marine System Science program.
+She is continuing to work under Dr. Paul Montagna as a post doc in Benthic Ecology.
+Her research explores the role and value of microscopic animals living on or in the sediment, both in the deep sea and shallow water environments.
 She holds a Master’s Degree in Biological Oceanography from Florida State University under the advisement of Dr. David Thistle and a Bachelor’s of Marine Science from Coastal Carolina University.
 Prior to her time in Florida she worked at the Columbus Zoo and Aquarium and as a marine mammal observer in the Gulf of Mexico.
-While at Texas A&M - Corpus Christi she has served as the adjunct professor of Oceanography, the adjunct professor of Environmental Biology, and is a member of the science fair scientific review committee.
-She was also a participant of the East Asian and Pacific Summer Institute where she studied in South Korea for two months under Dr. Wonchoel Lee learning taxonomic identification techniques.
+While at Texas A&M - Corpus Christi she has served as the adjunct professor of Oceanography and the adjunct professor of Environmental Biology.
+She was also a participant of the East Asian and Pacific Summer Institute where she studied in South Korea for two months under Dr. Wonchoel Lee learning taxonomic identification techniques for harpacticoid copepods.